openstax/napkin-notes/amanda/s015-almost-demo-demo.md

 # Notes

-* Flush buttons on calendar right
+* Flush buttons on calendar right - phil did it
-* Take out "feedback" note on external form
+* Take out "feedback" note on external form - amanda
-* only button spinning on external publish
+* only button spinning on external publish - amanda
 * external heading on perf report is
-  * fix this
+  * fix this - nathan already did it
 * why are late things yellow on perf report?
   * discussion around color of late icon - Fred & Jason
 * teacher support - take out lightbulb?
-* answers on imported exercises don't need to be blue, etc.
+* answers on imported exercises don't need to be blue, etc. - amanda
   * changing notes styling?
 * link color, new blue - Fred
 * homework footer use the same icon thing from perf report - Amanda